-How to Shape Sideburns?
+How to Shape Sideburns

+Sideburns are often the area most men neglect when shaping the beard.
 It can be challenging to shape and trim them because they can either be the extension of your hair or the beginning of your beard.

 As always when you start trimming your beard, cut off just a little bit of facial hair and then cut more.